-Options Fairness and equity Efficiency of compliance Sustainability of tax system Revenue and administration 1.
+Options Fairness and equity Efficiency of compliance Sustainability of tax system Revenue and administration , , 1.
 Retain the status Not met Not met Not met No impact quo Existing rule treats close companies like other companies who provide benefits to their employees.
-However close companies are often similar to sole traders and partnerships that use different rules. due to having to register and pay FBT when close companies provide sole benefit to their shareholder-employees.
-However close companies can 2.
-Option for close Met Met Met Small fiscal cost companies to use motor vehicle Provides an option to enable · · · · · · · · · · · · · · · · · · · expenditure rules close companies to be treated - - 1 they account for the private use of a FBT paid over when accounting for the use of pay FBT or use the motor motor vehicle by their shareholder- time. a motor vehicle. vehicle expenditure rules. employees.
+However close companies are often similar to sole traders and partnerships that use different rules. due to having to register and pay FBT when close companies provide sole benefit to their shareholder- However close companies can 2.
+Option for close companies to use Met Met Met Small fiscal cost motor vehicle expenditure rules Provides an option to enable close companies to be treated More efficient as close companies will have a choice 1 Attributable to a reduction in e they account for the private use of a motor vehicle by their shareholder-employees.
+FBT paid over time.